jmcnamara/pytest_c_testrunner/docs/source/index.rst

 Established C/C++ test frameworks and test runners are a better solution when you are starting a project from scratch.
-However, if you have existing C unit tests that you just want to execute then rewriting them to conform to a new framework or testrunner probably isn't worth the effort.
+However, if you have existing C unit tests that you just want to execute, then rewriting them to conform to a new framework probably isn't worth the effort.

-Equally, writing a testrunner that will run all or just a subset of the tests, that will dump the results into JUnit or other formats, that will filter results or display them in concise or verbose output probably isn't worth the effort either.
+Equally, writing a testrunner that will run all or a subset of the tests, that will dump the results into JUnit or other formats, that will filter results or display them in concise or verbose output probably isn't worth the effort either.

 In which case it would be better to use an existing testrunner that supports all these features and that can be easily extended to capture the output from